MrFriendCS/MrFriendCS.github.io/s1/S1-SDD-Morse/README.md

 ![Radio send 2](assets/morse4.png "on button A+B")

-## On radio received
+## Receive

-When a number is received use logic to show the correct symbol.
+When a number is received use logic to show the correct symbol, and then clear the screen ready for the next symbol.

 ![Number received](assets/morse5.png "Number received")